derf/co2-monitor-mhz19-ssd1306/README.md

 ### MQTT

-The only configurable entity is the hostname of the MQTT broker.
+This setting is optional.
+Specify the hostname of an MQTT broker in order to enable MQTT publishing and Home Assistant integration.
 The ESP8266 will register itself as `homeassistant/sensor/esp8266_XXXXXX` with the last six digits representing its WiFi MAC address.

 ```lua